DataDog/integrations-core/mysql/README.md

 4. [Restart the Agent][17].

-**Learn more about log collection [on the log documentation][18]**
+**Learn more about log collection [in the log documentation][18]**

 ### Validation

 [Run the Agent's `status` subcommand][19] and look for `mysql` under the Checks section.

 ## Data Collected

 ### Metrics

 See [metadata.csv][20] for a list of metrics provided by this integration.

 The check does not collect all metrics by default.
-Set the following boolean configuration options to `true` to enable its metrics:
+Set the following boolean configuration options to `true` in order to enable the respective metrics:

 `extra_status_metrics` adds the following metrics: